Hans83VT/Intune-Things/README.md

 ### Rosetta Installation.sh

 Installs Rosetta2 on an ARM-based Mac.
+This script was originally created by Microsoft.

 ## Windows Remediations